“Anxiety isn’t weakness. Living with anxiety, turning up and doing stuff with anxiety, takes a strength most will never know.” -Unknown

 Having made that declaration though, would you be surprised to know that even an experienced traveler like me experiences some travel anxiety?

-This struggle between my body and my brain only happens as we prepare to leave the house and head for the airport.
+This struggle between my body and my brain generally happens as we prepare to leave the house and head for the airport.
 My tummy goes into full revolt with what some would call a nervous stomach.
 I once went into a full panic attack, which included not being able to breathe, before leaving for the airport.
 This is a physical reaction that my body launches into all by itself.
 Sometimes, it is so bad, it is amazing to me that I love to travel as much as I do.
 The worst part?
 I WANT TO GO!

 So, how do I cope?
-These are tips I have used and that I hope can help you.
+These are tips that I have used and that I hope can help you.

 After years of travel, I have become well aware of the trigger for my anxiety: the security check.